Not sure what is Tampa known for? Worry not.

 Of course!
 Besides having amazing all-year-round weather, Tampa is the perfect blend of old and new.
 It has the historical Ybor City where visitors can take in the old Tampa but also lots of modern luxuries such as shopping malls, theme parks, and nightlife.

 If you weren’t sure what is Tampa known for, we hope you are by now.
-Though not one of the most popular cities in Florida, it certainly has some cool attractions.
+Though not one of the most popular cities in Florida for tourists, it certainly has some cool attractions – from Busch Gardens to the historic Ybor City.

 So, what are you waiting for?
 Go, and discover some of the wonders of Tampa!